 In July of 1941, occupying German forces converted a 1930s era military school in the Belgrade neighborhood of Banjica, in an area known as Dedinje, into a concentration camp.
 Operated by Gestapo officer Willy Friedrich, the Banjica camp detained not only Jews, but also dissident Serbs, Partisans, Roma, Chetniks and other groups deemed undesirable.
 Over the course of the war, nearly 24,000 people passed through the camp, while it is estimated that roughly 4,000 of them perished here.
 Furthermore, people held at this camp were often sent on to be executed at various other massacre sites around Belgrade, such as Jabuka, Jajinci and others.
 On the 25th anniversary of the Allied liberation of the Banjica camp, the old camp building was converted into a museum and memorial complex.
-Also during this time, a concrete monument was built in front of the complex created by artist Nikola Kolja Milunović (Slides 1 - 4).
+Also during this time, a concrete monument was built in front of the complex created by husband and wife artist duo Nikola Kolja Milunović and Ana Viđen (Slides 1 - 4).

 Slideshow - Banjica Camp monument

 Photo 11: The entrance to the Banjica concentration camp, 1941

 The design of the monument created by Milunović & Viđen is characterized by a ~2m tall curving concrete wall.
 At the center of the wall is a sculptural form of four large protruding concrete trapezoids which taper to a flat surface.
 To the left of this sculpture on the wall is an inscription of bronze relief letters.
 The inscription is a poetic verse from famous Serbian writer Branko Miljković.
 This inscribed verse reads as, when translated from Serbian to English: